Course Outline

 - Over-delegation: Losing agency in problem-solving

-- “Mental outsourcing” and over-scripting by templates
+- "Mental outsourcing" and over-scripting via templates

 Practice Game:

-- Protecting thinking time and team time
+- Protecting dedicated thinking time and team time

-"Human Signal Spotting"
+Collaboration Canvas: "Human Signal Spotting"

 - Format: Small groups (3-4 people) in breakout rooms or in-person clusters